BlockNotes-4515/ANIST-Research-Internship/README.md

 RADMAP proposes an intelligent and portable solution that:

-* Collects real-time radiation data
-* Tracks live geographical coordinates
-* Generates radiation heatmaps
-* Enables environmental monitoring
-* Supports AI-driven data analysis
-* Improves accessibility of radiation mapping systems
+The proposed system is capable of collecting real-time radiation data along with live geographical coordinates for accurate environmental tracking and analysis.
+It generates interactive radiation heatmaps to visualize radiation intensity across different locations and supports intelligent environmental monitoring through continuous data acquisition and processing.
+The integration of AI-driven analytical techniques enhances data interpretation and monitoring efficiency, while the portable and scalable architecture improves the accessibility and practicality of radiation mapping systems.

 The prototype combines:

-* Raspberry Pi
-* Radiation Sensors
-* GPS Modules
-* Python-based analytics
-* Mapping and visualization tools
+The RADMAP system is developed using Raspberry Pi as the core processing unit integrated with radiation sensors for environmental data acquisition and GPS modules for real-time location tracking.
+Python-based analytical techniques are utilized for data processing, while mapping and visualization tools are employed to generate interactive heatmaps and geospatial radiation monitoring interfaces.

 ---